-He explains general terms as arising from habits of use.
+Hume surmises that general terms arise from habits of use.

 If ideas be particular in their nature and at the same time finite in their number, it is only by custom they can become general in their representation and contain an infinite number of other ideas under them (ibid, p 7).